Nutrition Management Department

 Once a week, we have a preparatory lesson about nutrition guidance and patient intervention in the ward with a registered Registered Dietitian in charge of resident education, and we also have time to reflect on cases that were difficult to deal with.
 In the last week of each month, we ask them to present their achievements and reflections for the current month and their goals for the following month.

-Second year (specialized course)
+2nd year (specialized field)

 Responsible for 1-2 wards, acquire the ability to practice more specialized nutrition management and team medical care in the acute phase, critical care department, and other pathologies.
 The ward you will be in charge of will meet your wishes to some extent according to your future course and qualifications you want to acquire.
 I will continue to provide nutritional guidance.